jpadkins/old_jpadkins.github.io/_posts/2017-2-11-examples-of-work.md

 [Video demonstration](https://www.youtube.com/watch?v=4eWPFaA1nwE)

-This is an implementation of the superimposed-graphics-over-a-tracked-face effect from mobile apps such as Snapchat.
-It's not fancy, however.
+This is an implementation of a simple superimposed-graphics-over-a-tracked-face effect from mobile apps such as Snapchat.

 - - -